SynixeTactical/Documents/operations/sop.md

 ## Composition

-Each mission must have an operation lead.
+Each mission must have an Operation Lead (OL).

-The operation lead is responsible for dividing up members into elements.
+The OL is responsible for dividing up members into elements.

 ### Squad Composition